Skip to content

 # Validate the change passes strict checks

-spectr validate <change-id> --strict
+spectr validate <change-id>

 spectr archive add-two-factor-auth --yes